aido727/FullStackOpenLayersChallenge/README.md

 ## Bonus
 - **Time Series Data**: How would you incorporate time series data to add historical context to your maps.
 - **Statistical Analysis**: Implement statistical analysis or data correlations to uncover insights from the data.

+## Developers Notes
+- Please see the Readme.MD inside the 'starter' directory for my specific notes post development!